Marco Pašalić: Orlando City

 On 5 February 2025, Major League Soccer club Orlando City announced the signing of Pašalić as a Designated Player on a three-year contract with a club option to extend into 2028.
 Pašalić made his debut in the opening match of the season against Philadelphia Union, scoring a brace in a 4–2 loss.
 Pašalić's opening goal of the match which was scored in the 8th-minute was the fastest in any of Orlando City's home openers in MLS and the fastest goal for a club debut, beating Daryl Dike's previous record in which he scored in the 17th-minute in 2020 against Inter Miami.

 On 22 March, Pašalić scored the fourth goal of a 4–1 victory over D.C.
 United.
 Pašalić's goal was voted Goal of the Matchday by fans four days later with 64.7% of the vote share.
 On 15 July, Pašalić was selected by head coach Nico Estévez to represent the league in the 2025 MLS All-Star Game against the Liga MX All-Stars on July 23 at Q2 Stadium in Austin, Texas.
 The MLS All-Stars would defeat the Liga MX All-Stars 3–1 with Pašalić coming on as a 34th-minute substitute for Hirving Lozano before being substituted off in the second half for Orlando City teammate Alex Freeman.

 In Pašalić's debut season in Major League Soccer, he contributed 16 goals and nine assists across all competitions for a total of 25 goal contributions, his most prolific season in his career thus far.
+League writer Joseph Lowery described Pašalić as the ninth most impactful signing of the 2025 season.

+Following the 2026 FIFA World Cup, Pašalić became a transfer target for newly promoted Premier League club Hull City head coach Sergej Jakirović, with Jakirović describing Pašalić as an "option for the right wing".
+However, any deal to sign Pašalić ultimately fell through, and the club moved onto other targets.
+Pašalić returned to playing for Orlando City on 8 August 2026, scoring in a 2–1 loss to León in the Leagues Cup.

 International career

 Pašalić made appearances for the Croatian youth national teams of U17, and U21.

 On 18 November 2023, Pašalić made his senior debut for Croatia in a 2–0 away win against Latvia during the Euro 2024 qualifying.
 On 20 May 2024, he was selected in the 26-man squad for the UEFA Euro 2024.
 A few weeks later, on 3 June, he scored his first international goal in a 3–0 friendly victory over North Macedonia prior to the tournament.

-On 26 May 2025, Pašalić was called up by Croatia manager Zlatko Dalić for World Cup qualifiers matches against Gibraltar and Czech Republic.
+On 26 May 2025, Pašalić was called up by Croatia head coach Zlatko Dalić for World Cup qualifiers matches against Gibraltar and Czech Republic.
+On 18 May 2026, Pašalić was selected by Dalić for the 2026 FIFA World Cup.
+Pašalić was recalled to the national team by new head coach Slaven Bilić on 7 September following the World Cup for 2026–27 UEFA Nations League matches.